 -Celebration of national events such as World Book Day to again show students the importance of reading from all members of staff who act as ambassadors for reading throughout the year.

--The department have worked closely with our immediate feeder schools to offer a transition scheme of learning that prepares students for the rigour of Key Stage 3 and exposes them to the expectations of the academy through their Key Stage 2 teachers.
+-The faculty have worked closely with our immediate feeder schools to offer a transition scheme of learning that prepares students for the rigour of Key Stage 3 and exposes them to the expectations of the academy through their Key Stage 2 teachers.